-§11.207 Waiver of Rules
+§11.207.
+Waiver of Rules.

-An Applicant may request a waiver in writing at or prior to the submission of the pre-application (if applicable) or the Application or subsequent to an award.
-Waiver requests on Competitive HTC Applications will not be accepted between submission of the Application and any award for the
+An Applicant may request a waiver in writing at or prior to the submission of the pre-application (if applicable) or the Application-or subsequent to an award.
+Waiver requests on Competitive HTC Applications will not be accepted between submission of the Application and any award for the Application.

-Application.
 Staff may identify and initiate a waiver request as part of another Board action request.
 Where appropriate, the Applicant must submit with the requested waiver any plans for mitigation or alternative solutions.
 Any such request for waiver must be specific to the unique facts and circumstances of an actual proposed Development and must be submitted to the Department in the format required in the Multifamily Programs Procedures Manual.
 Any waiver, if granted, shall apply solely to the Application and shall not constitute a general modification or waiver of the rule involved.
 All waiver requests must meet the requirements of paragraphs (1) and (2) of this subsection.

-- (1) A waiver request made at or prior to pre-application or Application must establish that the need for the waiver is not within the control of the Applicant.
+(The (1) The A waiver request made prior to pre-application or Application must establish howthat the need for the waiver was both is not reasonably foresceable and was not preventable by within the control of the Applicant.
 In applicable circumstances, this may include limitations of local building or zoning codes, limitations of existing building structural elements for Adaptive Reuse or Rehabilitation (excluding Reconstruction) Developments, required amenities or design elements in buildings designated as historic structures that would conflict with retaining the historic nature of the building(s), or provisions of the design element or amenity that would not benefit the tenants due to limitations of the existing layout or design of the units for Adaptive Reuse or Rehabilitation (excluding Reconstruction) Developments.
 A recommendation for a waiver may be subject to the Applicant's provision of alternative design elements or amenities of a similar nature or that serve a similar purpose.
-Waiver requests for items that were elected to meet scoring criteria or where the Applicant was provided a menu of options to meet the requirement will not be considered to satisfy this paragraph as such waiver request would be within the Applicant's control. - (2) The waiver request must establish how, by granting the waiver, it better serves the policies and purposes articulated in Tex.
-Gov't Code, §§2306.001, 2306.002, 2306.359, and 2306.6701, (which are general in nature and apply to the role of the Department and its programs, including the Housing Tax Credit program) than not granting the waiver. - (3) The Board may not grant a waiver to provide directly or implicitly any forward commitments or to waive any requirement contained in statute.
-The Board may grant a waiver that is in response to a natural, federally declared disaster that occurs after the adoption of the Qualified Allocation Plan to the extent authorized by a governor declared disaster proclamation suspending regulatory requirements.
+Waiver requests for items that were elected to meet scoring criteria or where the Applicant was provided a menu of options to meet the requirement will not be considered to satisfy this paragraph as such waiver request would be either or both foresceable and preventable within the Applicant's control.

+- (2) The waiver request must establish how, by granting the waiver, it better serves the policies and purposes articulated in Tex.
+Gov't Code, §§2306.001, 2306.002, 2306.359, and 2306.6701, (which are general in nature and apply to the role of the Department and its programs, including the Housing Tax Credit program) than not granting the waiver. - (3) The Board may not grant a waiver to provide directly or implicitly any forward commitments or any waiver that is prohibited by statute (i.e., statutory requirements may not be waived) to waive any requirement contained in statute.
+The Board may grant a waiver that is in response to a natural, federally declared disaster that occurs after the adoption of the multifamily rules Qualified Allocation Plan to the extent authorized by a governor declared disaster proclamation suspending regulatory requirements.